 Admissions and scholarships

 If you are interested in undertaking an honours or graduate degree at the Centre of Excellence you should first identify who within the centre you wish to work with, our Graduate and Honours Opportunities and Team pages are a good start to see the different areas of interest of our researchers.
-It is suggested you send copies of your academic transcripts, a CV, a statement of research interests and details of any publications to the researcher you are interested in working with.
 Please do not email all researchers in the centre, contact only those whose areas of research interest you.
-Once you have communicated with a prospective supervisor and they have agreed to supervise you, you may start the application process.